ethantoomey/Blender-Scripts/Source-Cinematic-Physics-Helper/README.md

 The files exported!
 The animation will be under a subfolder called 'Anims' which you can easily reference when compiling the object with your QC File.

+# An Afterword
+Two things to note for the QC File!

+1) Make sure to use [$collisionjoints](https://developer.valvesoftware.com/wiki/$collisionjoints) in your QC if you plan to have your mesh collide with objects in the world!

+2) To reference the animation you just created in the QC file, you must reference it as a new [$sequence](https://developer.valvesoftware.com/wiki/$sequence), which can be done by simply entering ```$sequence <name of sequence>	<"path-to-animation-smd">```